 Lia started mumbling something into her palms, but then another loud growl echoed.

 “All right.
 You girls gotta be hungry just as much as I am.”
-Amber took out the boxes and set them on the table in front of the girls.
-“I got the usual one with halloumi cheese.
+Amber took out the boxes and set them on the table in front of them.
+“I got you the usual one with halloumi cheese.
 Is that fine, Lia?”

 “You’re a lifesaver, Am.
 I thought I’ll starve to death. ”